01442 838195

 Audia3saloon0520-blog

-If you’re a fan of the SEAT Leon and the Volkswagen Golf, but are looking for something with a pinch of added luxury, today’s A3 Sportback shares its underpinnings with both of these vehicles but has a more prestigious bodyshell and interior.
-The A3 offers drivers a customisable driving position with loads of adjustment for the steering wheel and seats.
-If visibility when manoeuvring is a concern, you're sorted with rear parking sensors which are included on all versions; but a reversing camera comes in higher up the trim range.
+If you’re a fan of the SEAT Leon and the Volkswagen Golf, but are looking for something with a pinch of added luxury, today’s A3 shares lots of its parts with both of these vehicles but has a more prestigious badge and interior.
+The A3 offers a highly customisable driving position with loads of adjustment for the steering wheel and seats.
+If visibility when manoeuvring is a concern, rear parking sensors are included on all versions, and a reversing camera comes higher up the trim range.
 The A3 is a great drive, as it handles and grips the road really well.
-This is most evident in the S line trim.
-The TFSI S line sits in the top bracket of the cars in this insurance group banding, so be prepared for slightly higher premiums as a result.
+The TFSI S line 150 sits in the top bracket of the cars in this insurance group banding, so be prepared for slightly higher premiums as a result.

 BMW 1 Series